zichongkao/selectstarsql/questions.md

 <sql-exercise
   data-question="Now find the most networked senator from each state." data-comment="If multiple senators tie for top, show both.
-Return columns corresponding to (state, senator, mutual cosponsorship count)." data-solution="
+Return columns corresponding to state, senator and mutual cosponsorship count." data-solution="
 WITH mutual_counts AS (
   SELECT